 Joshua D. Colbert from Surfside Beach, SC, has played the violoncello for seventeen years, and piano for twenty.
 He holds a Bachelor’s degree in Violoncello Performance from Furman University and a Master’s degree in Arts Administration from Shenandoah University.
 With several years of teaching experience, Joshua also enjoys playing in ensembles, orchestras, and as a soloist in and around the D.C. area.
 He currently resides in Falls Church, VA.

 Hye Jung has been teaching piano students in the Washington DC metropolitan area since 1993.
 She holds a Master of Music in Piano Performance and a Professional Studies Certificate in Piano Pedagogy.

 Every year, as an active member of the Northern Virginia Music Teachers Association, Hye prepares her students for both non-competitive and competitive events such as the Sonata Festival, the Piano Concerto Festival, and the Achievement Awards.
-Her students receive superb ratings and win prizes.
+Her students have consistently received superb ratings and have won numerous prizes.

-Soon after moving to Virginia in 1997, Elena continued her teaching carrier as her primary occupation in Northern Virginia, Art schools as well as she started offering private lessons at her residence.
-She also continued her musical career performing with such orchestras as Fairfax Symphony, Arlington Philarmonic Symphony.
+Soon after moving to Virginia in 1997, Elena continued her teaching carrier as her primary occupation in Northern Virginia, She also continued her musical career performing with such orchestras as Washington National Philharmonic, Symphony, Fairfax Symphony, Arlington Philarmonic Symphony.

 Elena is a winner of the Regional Round for the UNESCO International Competition “New Names”.
 She is also a recipient of Scholarship for the Winners of Krasnoyarsk Festival of Young Musical Talents.
-Her life-long passion for music Elena complements with studies in yoga.
+Elena compliments her life-long passion for music with studies in yoga.